 Do I have a summary care record?

-Probably!
+It's likely that you do, unless you have opted out.
 You have the right to opt out of a summary care record by telling your GP that you do not want it.

 How can I use my summary care record to let healthcare professionals know about my support needs?

 Your GP can help you to add extra details, called additional information, to your summary care record.
 Not everyone has additional information on their record, and your GP has to have your permission first before they add anything to it.

 Additional information can include things like reasonable adjustments or support needs you have to enable you to access health care.
 For example, you could include notes about using a wheelchair or needing information in easy read.

 If you give permissions for your GP to create this additional information on your record, some information will be drawn from your record automatically depending on what your GP knows about you already, but other information will be added later by your GP with your guidance.

 For more information about additional information take a look at this easy read guide from NHS England.
 You can also find out more about this, and your rights to reasonable adjustments on our Accessible Information Standard page.

 This consent form from NHS England can be used to give your permission to your GP to create additional information on your summary care record.

 Will every healthcare professional treating me read the additional information on my summary care record?